jmquigs/ModelMod/README.md

 Installation
 ------------

-Non-programmers should use the binary package: https://github.com/jmquigs/ModelMod/releases
+Non-programmers should use the binary package: link

 Also, [look at the User's Guide](Docs/userguide/README.md).

 Development
 -----------

-ModelMod is written in a combination of C++ and F#.
+ModelMod is written in a combination of C++ and [F#](http://fsharp.org/).
 Most of the core code is in F#, so hacking on it can be easier than you might think, assuming you know or are willing to learn F#.